-We have a duty as an employer to manage cases of allegations that might indicate a person would pose a risk of harm if they continue to work in regular or close contact with children in their present position, or in any capacity with children in a school.
-We will use this policy, alongside other guidance and requirements, where it is alleged that anyone working in the school, including supply teachers and volunteers has:
+We have a duty as an employer to manage cases of allegations that might indicate a person would pose a risk of harm if they continue to work in regular or close contact with children in their present position, or in any capacity with children in a school or college.
+We will use this policy, alongside other guidance and requirements, where it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has:

-- behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.